 Leggo or Breakaway Calypso aka Road March

-Leggo!
+Lego!
 What does the word "Leggo" mean as it relates to the music and culture of Trinidad and Tobago?
-Just a reminder for those seeking out Caribbean culture, "Leggo" is very different from "Let Go", Ok!
+For those interested in Caribbean culture, it's important to note that "Leggo" differs significantly from "Let Go."
 Now let's talk about "Leggo" and the musical "Leggos" of yesteryear that ruled past carnivals!

 During the early formative years of our carnival celebration in Trinidad and Tobago, there was no 'Road March' song.
-Instead, there was the "Leggo" song!
-The "Leggo" and "The Road March" both reference the same thing.
-The most popular song played 'on the road' for that particular carnival year.
-So why make a big deal of it and change the name?
-Maybe it had to do with the formation and control of Carnival of a newly formed committee.
+Instead, there was the "Lego" song!
+Both "Leggo" and "The Road March" allude to the same concept.
+During that specific carnival year, this song garnered the most popularity when played 'on the road.'
+What was the significance, and why was the name changed?
+Perhaps the establishment and management of Carnival by a recently established committee played a role.

-Regarding our Leggo and Road March post, we divided the listing into three segments the early years from 1834 to 1931, the Leggo Years from 1932 to 1961, and the Road March years from 1962 to the present.
-This post took the songs from the years recorded as "Leggo Years" to help people who wondered about the term "Leggo".
+Regarding our Leggo and Road March posts, we divided the listing into three segments: the early years from 1834 to 1931, the Leggo Years from 1932 to 1961, and the Road March years from 1962 to the present.
+This post focuses on songs from the years recorded as "Leggo Years" to provide clarification for those who may be unfamiliar with the term.

-Just like the Road March the "Leggo" was used in the early years to represent a 'breakaway song' where people would 'let go' on the streets and just have fun.
+In its early years, "Leggo," akin to the road march, functioned as a 'breakaway song' that encouraged people to express themselves freely and have fun on the streets.
 Indeed, it was a very popular calypso that captured the imagination of the people and led to just about everyone being able to sing a verse from the song.
-The most popular song for that carnival.
+It was the carnival's most popular song.

-The Leggo ensured that the masqueraders would 'let go' and appear to be 'out of control' as they celebrated the freedom of carnival.
-One must also keep in mind that Trinidad and Tobago had a Governor and it would not be until 1962 that the twin-island state gained its independence.
-Carnival time was used to 'let go' and just have a good time, parlance, protest in jest, or just go out and have fun.
+The Leggo made sure the masqueraders would embrace their freedom and appear uncontrollable as they celebrated the carnival's freedom.
+One must also keep in mind that Trinidad and Tobago had a governor, and it would not be until 1962 that the twin island state gained its independence.
+People used carnival time to unwind, enjoy themselves, engage in playful protests, or simply enjoy themselves.
 The "Leggo" juiced the celebration of those two glorious days.

 The Leggo Years